ghidora77/GEE_Labs_Website/docs/Lab_03.md

 Map.addLayer(image, trueColor, 'image');
 ```

 Now that we have the true color baseline image, we can build the NDVI index and visualize it.
-For visualization, we are creating a custom pallette, where low values trend towards white and high values trend towards green.
+For visualization, we are creating a custom palette, where low values trend towards white and high values trend towards green.

 ```javascript
 var point = ee.Geometry.Point([-80.42, 37.22]);